TermOfficial/Project-Community/README.md

 Please don't, unless you want broken shit.
 The code is broken to shit, like every work in progress Miiverse clone.
 # Disclaimer
 This Project is in a work in progress, probably will be abandoned, but I do not fucking care!

+# Credits
+TheCodingGuy - Helper of making this repo possible Terminal - Uhhh someone? bruhdude - basically the whole maker of project community